Okavango Delta, Botswana

 Accommodation at Duba Plains Camp consists of five spacious tents with en-suite bathrooms with indoor and out door showers and a luxurious bathtub.
 Each tent is decorated with furnishings inspired by classic 1920s safari style with leather arm chairs and Persian rugs over the dark wooden floors.
 All have their own large private deck with plunge pool, the perfect place to relax in between activities.
 In addition to the five tents there is an exclusive two bedroom Duba Suite well suited for families or small groups.
 The camp is surrounded by extensive seasonally flooded plains and shaded by tall ebony, fig and garcinia trees.
 The bar and dining area are also raised, to enhance the viewing of the abundant wildlife surrounding the camp.

-The Duba Plains camp is not suitable for very young children and therefore there is a minimum age of 8 years.
+Duba Plains camp is not suitable for very young children and therefore there is a minimum age of 6 years.
 Food and meal times can easily be adjusted to suit the younger guests.

 There is a large lounge, dining and bar area which are raised along with the pool on wooden decks to better appreciate the breathtaking views.

 Game drives from Duba Plains promise not to disappoint, with herds of elephant feeding on the islands and hippo wading out into the deeper channels.
 Tsessebe and blue wildebeest dot the plains, while red lechwe are found on the fringe of the wetter floodplains.
 Spotted hyena can also be seen.
-Guest can enjoy safaris on foot or in 4 x 4 vehicles including night drives to spot the nocturnal species.
+Guest can enjoy safaris in 4 x 4 vehicles including night drives to spot the nocturnal species and from the water from boats if water levels permit.

 Location & Directions